abhishekp1703/abhishekp1703/README.md

  Abhishek Patil 👋

-Software Engineer, currently pursuing a Master’s degree at Texas A&M University and seeking Summer 2026 internships in Software, AI, and Data Engineering.
+Software Engineer, currently pursuing a Master’s degree at Texas A&M University

 I specialize in scaling Agentic AI from research prototypes to production-grade distributed systems.
 With 3+ years of experience at Veritas (Cohesity), I have a proven track record of architecting high-availability backends and enterprise data protection platforms.